 One World Trade Center

-One World Trade Center is the rebuild for the World Trade Center Complex in New York City.
-It is also known as the “Freedom Tower”.
+One World Trade Center is the rebuild for the World Trade Center Complex in New York City, United States of America It is also known as the “Freedom Tower”.
 It was opened on November 3rd 2014.
 It was designed by David Childs who was also the consultant architect for the Burj Khalifa and Willis Tower.

 With a height of 1,776 feet the One World Trade Center is the tallest building in the Western Hemisphere and the 6th tallest in the world (data from May 2018).
 The building is 104 standard floors high, but the tower has only 94 actual stories.